kesne/svelte-relay/README.md

 		   - **Eventually** we will build a language extension for the Relay Compiler, but for now we will not, so all GraphQL queries will be kept in separate .js files.
 2. Design the API.
 We'll do this by actually using the API, and we will MOCK the **implemention**.
 3. Implement as quickly as possible.
+	- Cut corners!
+	- Implement the MVP, not the complete end product!
+	- Take on tech debt (thoughtfully, carefully, the correct debt)!
+4. Polish and publish